-This week marked the fifth month of full-time working from home in our house since we were sent home from our respective offices in mid-March.
+This week marked the fifth month of full-time working from the home office in our house since mid-March 2020.
 Back then, we were cavalier – perhaps even optimistic – about how a bit of home working.
 We do this a day a week or so already!
 We love our home!
 Perhaps we’ll get more done than before!

 Reader, it did not go like that.
-Of course it didn’t – it’s been months of a terrifying, dreadful, tragic global pandemic taking lives and liberties and it continues to rage on.
-And while we were lucky to have worked throughout lockdown – our incomes secure – our cobbled-together work set-up wasn’t fit for the medium- or long-term.
+Of course it didn’t – it’s been months of a terrifying, tragic global pandemic taking lives and liberties.
+And it continues to rage on.
+While we were lucky to work throughout lockdown, our cobbled-together work set-up wasn’t fit for the medium- or long-term.

-With a return to regular office life in 2020 looking less and less likely, I decided to finally make some long-overdue improvements to my own bedroom workspace.
+With an office return soon looking unlikely, I decided to make long-overdue improvements to my home office.
 There’s no dual monitor here, no expensive ergonomic chair.
-And these are not health-and-safety tips, they are very much superficial and frivolous – but I’m a creature driven by environment, and as you’re reading an interior design blog, I expect you are too.
-Working in a nice space that feels cohesive and coherent has significantly improved my work – and more importantly, my mood – in the last few weeks.
+And these are not health-and-safety tips, they are very much superficial and frivolous.
+But I’m a creature driven by environment, and as you’re reading an interior design blog, I expect you are too.
+Working in a space that’s cohesive and coherent has improved my work – and more importantly, my mood.

 Some, all or none of these might work for you.
 That’s fine – how we work is intensely private.
-But if you’re struggling with the monotony of showing up to work a few feet from your bed each morning, see if these refreshes might help…
+But if you’re struggling with working a few feet from your bed each morning, see if these refreshes help…

 1. Rise Up

-A practical start: you need a laptop riser.
-I know you don’t think you do – you think your posture’s fine or the stack of magazines you’ve been using works of.
-You don’t, and it doesn’t.
+A practical start: you need a laptop riser for your home office.
+I know you don’t think you do – you think the stack of magazines you’ve been using works.
+It doesn’t.

-A simple riser will instantly improve the alignment of your neck and – as a bonus – it’s amazing what a difference it’ll make to how flattering your web cam is (I’m looking at you, out-of-nowhere double chin??).
+A simple riser will instantly improve the alignment of your neck.
+And – as a bonus – it’s amazing what a difference it’ll make to your web cam is (I’m looking at you, out-of-nowhere double chin??).

-I managed without a riser for months until I put this IKEA one into play and, God, what a difference it instantly made to how productive and professional I felt!
+I managed without a riser for months until I got this IKEA one and what a difference it instantly made!

 Acacia Wood Tablet Stand